Charcoal-SE/charcoal-se.github.io/index.md

 > **Autoflagging**
 >
-> Charcoal are currently running an autoflagging initiative,
-> to flag spam posts automatically based on past collected data.
-> To find out more, go to [Autoflagging](/flagging).
+> If you're looking for details on our autoflagging system, go to [Autoflagging](/flagging).
 {: .alert.link}

 <section>